-- g) Failure to maintain the water heater in accordance with the Owner's Guide and Installation Instructions. - h) Transport damage. - i) Fair wear and tear from adverse conditions (for example, corrosion). - i) Cosmetic defects. - k) Breakage of collector glass for any reason including hail damage (we suggest that the collector glass be covered by your home insurance policy). - Ice formation in the waterways of a water heater system incorporating a freeze protection system where the electricity supply has been switched off or has failed or where it is installed at an altitude more than 400 metres above sea level. - 2.8 Solahart may reject a claim under this warranty in its sole discretion if a third party solar diverter is connected to the water heater. - 2.9 Subject to any statutory provisions to the contrary, this warranty excludes any and all claims for damage to furniture, carpet, walls, foundations or any other consequential loss either directly or indirectly due to leakage from the water heater, or due to leakage from fittings and/ or pipe work of metal, plastic or other materials caused by water temperature, workmanship or other modes of failure.
+- j) Cosmetic defects. - k) Breakage of collector glass for any reason including hail damage (we suggest that the collector glass be covered by your home insurance policy). - Ice formation in the waterways of a solar water heater system utilising a solar storage tank with a frost element and incorporating a freeze protection system where the electricity supply has been switched off or has failed or where it is installed at an altitude more than 600 metres above sea level. - 2.9 Solahart may reject a claim under this warranty in its sole discretion if a third party solar diverter is connected to the water heater. - 2.10 Subject to any statutory provisions to the contrary, this warranty excludes any and all claims for: - a) Damage to furniture, carpet, walls, foundations or any other consequential loss either directly or indirectly due to leakage from the water heater, or due to leakage from fittings and/ or pipe work of metal, plastic or other materials caused by water temperature, workmanship or other modes of failure, and - b) Loss or damage due to the water heater if it is not connected to or loses connectivity to the internet.